Cover photo by Ilse Hulme.

 Behaviour

-Almost always found in deep shade areas where males perch on plant stems over the water.
+The Painted Sprite is almost always found in deep shade areas where males perch on plant stems over the water.
 The males are conspicuous due to their bright colouration.
-Frequently hovers for a few seconds close to the water.
 The females can be found in the same area as the males but often perch higher up and further away from the water.
+Individuals frequently hover for a few seconds close to the water before alighting on a perch.

-Most active from October to April but recorded year round at a number of sites.
-See Phenology below.
+The Painted Sprite is most active from October to April but has been recorded year round at a number of sites (See Phenology below).

 Status and Conservation

 Pseudagrion hageni is a common but localised species.
 It is listed as of Least Concern in the IUCN Red list of Threatened Species.
-This species is moderately sensitive to habitat disturbance.
-It can be found at suitable man-made habitats, and in areas with some alien plants.
+The Painted Sprite is moderately sensitive to habitat disturbance.
+It can be found in suitable man-made habitats and in areas with some alien plants.

 Distribution

-Pseudagrion hageni is found from the Western Cape in South Africa to Kenya, Uganda, the Democratic Republic of the Congo and Angola.
+Painted Sprites are found from the Western Cape in South Africa to Kenya, Uganda, the Democratic Republic of the Congo, and Angola.
+In South Africa, the Painted Sprite is widespread in the north, east and south of the Country.

 Below is a map showing the distribution of records for Painted Sprite in South Africa.
 Taken from the OdonataMAP database as at February 2020.